How To Sleep Through Extreme Tooth Pain

 How do I prevent it from happening again?

-Once you get a severe toothache, it is already too late but the good news is that there are ways to prevent future incidents from happening.
+Once you get a severe toothache, it is already too late but the good news is that there are ways to prevent future incidents or at least minimize their occurrence.

 Dental check up every 6 months.
 If you go in routinely for your check ups and dental cleanings, your dentist will be able to identify problems while they're still small.
-Small problems require simple solutions.
-It would be in your best interest to treat small problems as soon as possible so that they don't become big problems like a raging toothache.
+It would be in your best interest to treat small problems as soon as possible so that they don't become a big problem like a raging toothache where you can't sleep.

 Minimize sugar intake.
 Tooth decay forms when bacteria process the sugar in your mouth and create acids that cause cavities.
 If you simply eat less sugar and carbohydrates, the bacteria will have less fuel to work with.
 This helps to minimize the amount of cavities that you can get and consequently the chances of you having unbearable tooth pain.